sojinantony01/react-spread-sheet/README.md

 # React-spread-sheet-excel

 A light weight component to Render large lists of input boxes in the table using React JS and Redux, Render a table with a large number of rows and columns.
+Able to render 1Lakh+ input boxes in react, A quick solution for web based spreadsheet or excel.

 [![npm version](https://badge.fury.io/js/react-spread-sheet-excel.svg)](https://badge.fury.io/js/react-spread-sheet-excel) ![Downloads](https://img.shields.io/npm/dm/react-spread-sheet-excel.svg)
   <a href="https://codecov.io/gh/sojinantony01/react-spread-sheet" >